 Install and Activate the Duplicator Plugin

-On the WordPress Dashboard for the website you want to migrate, visit Plugins → Add New and search for “Duplicator”.
+On the WordPress Dashboard for the website you want to migrate, navigate to Plugins > Add New and search for “Duplicator”.
 Install and activate “Duplicator – WordPress Migration Plugin”.

 Create the Site Archive

-Once you have activated the Duplicator plugin, visit Duplicator → Packages and click the Create New button to create a new archive package.
+Once you have activated the Duplicator plugin, go to Duplicator > Packages and click the Create New button to create a new archive package.

 Follow the prompts through the three steps to build an archive package.
 In most cases, you should be able to use the default settings.